maurits150/simploo/README.md

 #### Introduction

-SIMPLOO is a library designed to integrate the object-oriented programming concept into Lua.
+SIMPLOO is a library designed to simplify object-oriented programming in lua.

 #### Features

 ** Quick Feature Overview **

 * public/protected/private access modifiers
-* abstract/final classes and class members
+* abstract/static/constant class members
+* constructors/finalizers
 * multiple inheritance
-* constructors/finalizers that are called on garbage collection (in both Lua 5.1 and 5.2)
-* common OOP functions such as is\_a() and instance\_of()
+* common OOP functions such as get\_name(), is\_a(), instance\_of() and child\_of()
-* iteration-less member access due to build in registry system.
+* build in registry that ensures iteration free member access.
 * metamethod support

 #### Additional Notes

-* This library uses the following globals: SIMPLOO, null, class, extends, options, public, protected, private, static, abstract, meta, final
+* This library uses the following globals: SIMPLOO, null, class, extends, options, public, protected, private, static, abstract, meta, const
-* There are no guarantees that this library behaves exactly like other object oriented programming languages, albeit it comes pretty close.
+* There are no guarantees that this library behaves exactly like other object oriented programming languages.

 #### Requirements

 This library is being developed and tested on LuaJIT 2.1.0 (Lua 5.1) and Lua 5.2.
-For the best performance I absolutely recommend using a LuaJIT environment.
+For the best performance I recommend using a LuaJIT environment.

 #### Installation